 Dr. Nassif answered several questions following his presentation:

+Q. What would be your recommendation for regulating overweight trucks- to change to a flat fee or a mileage-based fee?
 A. A combination of overweight and mileage fees might be most appropriate in NJ for a fair distribution of permit fees.
 This is similar to neighboring states.
 The average trip length is 50 miles for a permit.
 If a truck travels more, the State could add $1 for each additional mile would recoup 80 percent of the damage cost.

+Q. Have you considered the cost of compliance in payment of fees for overweight vehicles?
 We have been trying to work with the trucking association – we had a couple of workshops with stakeholders from agencies and trucking association – with the overall goal of enhancing the movement of goods.
 For example, the state could incentivize the use of a larger number of axles by lowering fees for these trucks.
 Truck weight enforcement is currently inefficient – it’s like chasing “cat and mouse”.
 Permits are not obtained for most overweight vehicles.
 Autonomous enforcement using accurate sensors along the road could result in citations and force drivers to get overweight permits.
 Weigh-in-Motion stations could be used as enforcement stations.

 The enforcement needs to be more effective and we need more legislation; this legislation is under consideration in NY.
 NJ should consider this legislation to generate more revenue, and provide an equal footing for all parts of the trucking industry.

+Q. With regional partners working together would we see more compliance?
 A. There have been some regional efforts, including the Port Authority of New York and New Jersey calling for harmonizing the permitting process across state lines.
 New Jersey and New York could take the lead in advancing legislation to create a unified approach from Connecticut to Delaware and Maryland.